kylelawrencedev/CO2-Calculator-MS2/README.md

 ---
 ## Deployment
  When on GitHub navigate to [CO2-Calculator-MS2](https://github.com/kylelawrencedev/CO2-Calculator-MS2) repository.
 Once at the repository under the name will be 'Settings', which must be clicked.
-* When on the settings pages, Start to scroll down.
+* When on the settings pages, start to scroll down.
 * While scrolling look out for the heading "Pages"
 * Under the heading click on the drop-down menu under source.
 * In the dropdown menu select either 'None' or 'Branch' as your publishing source.
 * Once selected, you can select a folder for your publishing source.
 This can be either "/(root)" or "/docs".
 * Then click save.

-"If you choose the /docs folder on any branch as your publishing source, then later remove the /docs folder from that branch in your repository, your site won't build and you'll get a page build error message for a missing /docs folder."
+"If you choose the /docs folder on any branch as your publishing source, then later remove the /docs folder from that branch in your repository, your site won't build, and you'll get a page build error message for a missing /docs folder."
 [Configuring a publishing source](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)

 ## Cloning my repository